Our Pest guide

 LEGS: Six Antennae: Yes Flying: Yes

 Cockroaches are present in many areas of Calgary and Alberta.
-They like dark, damp places where food is in good supply; thus, they are active under sinks, stoves, fridges, and inside cupboards.
+They like dark, damp places where food is in good supply.
+They are active under sinks, stoves, fridges, and inside cupboards.
 Because they feed on a wide variety of foods, it is difficult to cut off their food supply.

 Cockroaches favor starchy, sugary items but will also eat book bindings, linens, and leather while foraging at night.
 They can even survive a month or more without any food.
 Their presence alone is distasteful enough, but they also transfer a distinctly acrid odor that permeates everything they touch.